jasonrichardsmith/sentry/README.md

 ### Source

-Source insures images are only pulled from allowed sources.
+Source ensures images are only pulled from allowed sources.
 This is a very simple string match.
 This will only check if your image string starts with strings provided in the config.
-To insure your domain is not read as a subdomain, it is best to end your domain with a "/".
+To ensure your domain is not read as a subdomain, it is best to end your domain with a "/".

 By listing the entire image path with or without tag, you can allow specific images from a repository.
 So "gcr.io/google_containers/pause-amd64" would only allow the pause container.
 Due to the matching strategy this also means "gcr.io/google_containers/pause-amd64foo" would also pass.